maritime-labs/calypso-anemometer/README.rst

 Contributions
 =============

-Any kind of contribution, feedback or patches are very much welcome!
-Just `create an issue`_ or submit a patch if you think we should include a new feature, or to report or fix a bug.
+Every kind of contribution, feedback, or patch, is much welcome. `Create an issue`_ or submit a patch if you think we should include a new feature, or to report or fix a bug.

 Development